- What ages are Lab students?

 If you have additional questions, please feel free to contact the Admissions Office at 773-702-9451.

 Lab's application process is electronic.
-Please access the link to apply, and all instructions, by clicking on the appropriate links in the upper left hand corner.
+Please access the link to apply, and all instructions, by clicking here.

 While electronic submission is Lab's preferred method, please let us know if you would prefer to fill out a paper application.
 If so, please contact the Admissions Office at 773-702-9451; we would be happy to assist.

 We believe that each child is an individual, and can shine in ways not captured by test scores or paper applications.
 Therefore, we strive to have individual interactions with all of our applicants.